commetron/Plastic-Dive/README.md

 ### Our roles in this adventure

 - **Marie**:
   - Inspiration / Creation of the idea, the concept
   - DALL-E whisperer to create the assets for the games (animals, garbage, logo, backgrounds...)
   - Project Manager
   - Educational content teacher
   - Quality Assurance & bugs finder

-- Christophe:
+- **Christophe**:
   - Flutter / Flame development
   - Bugs creator (and hopefully fixer)
   - Game master
   - Testing on multi-platforms

 ## 🛠️ Technologies